loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 ## Extended Types

-*   But JavaScript is very flexible, so you can build arbitrary objects.
+*   But JavaScript is very flexible—you can build arbitrary objects.
     From `COFFEENODE/SET`:

         #---------------------------------------------------------------------------------------------